slpatrycja/ruby_shopping_cart/README.md

 ```

 ### Basket
 Basket is an internal representation of items added to the checkout.
-It should not be used directly.
+It implements two methods: `#items_by_code(code)`, which returns an array of basket items of specific code, and `#reload_total` which is used to reload the basket total price after any changes in the items array have been made.

 ## Sample usage